-We derive a few of basic results about the $k_f$ integer.
+Let us then derive a few basic results about the $k_f$ integer.
 First we note that for any rational map, it is enough to check an open dense subset of hyperplanes, that is, the general hyperplane.
-Similar but more complicated statement holds for holomorphic maps defined in some domain, but we have no need for the complication.
+A similar but more complicated statement holds for holomorphic maps defined in some domain, but we have no need for the complication.
 The space of affine hyperplanes in $\C^n$ has the topology of the Grassmannian (minus the hyperplane at infinity).

 \begin{proposition} If $f \colon \C^n \dashrightarrow \C^N$ is a rational map, then $\dim \aff\bigl(f(H)\bigr) = k_f$ for an open dense set of affine hyperplanes $H$. \end{proposition}

 The proof is to simply note that the affine dimension of $f(H)$ must be lower semicontinuous on the space of hyperplanes $H$, since the set of hyperplanes where the affine dimension is at most some dimension is defined by polynomial equations.